-- 3. As you exhale, round your spine and drop your chin toward your chest.
-If hands are overhead, in the same movement bring your hands forward until arms are parallel with the floor.
+- Sit in Seated Mountain with hands on knees.
+You can either keep your hands on your knees throughout the exercise or interlace your fingers and press your palms away from you. - 2.
+As you inhale, reach the center of your chest up toward the ceiling and lift your chin so that you are looking at the ceiling.
+If you have interlaced your fingers, reach your arms overhead.
+(Cow) - 3.
+As you exhale, round your spine and drop your chin toward your chest.
+If hands are overhead, in the same movement bring your hands forward until your arms are parallel with the floor.
 (Cat) - 4.
-Repeat for several breaths: inhale, chest up, gaze lifts.
+Repeat for several breaths: Inhale, chest up, gaze lifts.
 Exhale, round the spine, chin tucks, gaze drops. - 5.
 Return to Seated Mountain.